Chart Color Schemes

 The educational profile of Quakers Hill exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's educational profile is notable regionally, with university qualification rates at 38.8% of residents aged 15+, surpassing the Australian average of 30.4% and the NSW rate of 32.2%.
+The area's educational profile is notable regionally, with university qualification rates at 38.8% among residents aged 15+, surpassing the Australian average of 30.4% and the NSW rate of 32.2%.
 Bachelor degrees are most prevalent at 24.6%, followed by postgraduate qualifications (12.1%) and graduate diplomas (2.1%).
-Vocational credentials are also prominent, with 29.7% of residents aged 15+ holding such qualifications – advanced diplomas account for 11.1% and certificates for 18.6%.
+Vocational credentials are also common, with 29.7% of residents aged 15+ holding such qualifications - advanced diplomas at 11.1% and certificates at 18.6%.

 Educational participation is high, with 32.5% of residents currently enrolled in formal education.
 This includes 12.2% in primary education, 7.6% in secondary education, and 5.4% pursuing tertiary education.